 – Contains any other recognized serious safety or health hazard.

+Agricultural settings can have offer their own uique confined spaces.
 An agricultural confined space can be identified as any space found in an agricultural workplace that:

 – was not designated or intended as a regular workstation